-- Implement the documentation generation functions.
-If you can't be bothered to put anything useful there until you're done with the implementation yet then that's on you, but at least put a one-liner placeholder there.
-Don't just copypaste the documentation of another pass! - Update the constructor to define the pass options you want for your pass. - Put an appropriate placeholder in run(), such as QL_ICE("not yet implemented"). - Register your pass with the pass factory by adding it to its default constructor. - At this point, you should have everything needed for the user to be able to create the pass, and for the documentation generation system to detect and add it. - part list, you default want the pass to become of the pass add ql::pmgr::Manager::from_defaults().
+- Update the constructor to define the pass options you want for your pass. - Put an appropriate placeholder in run(), such as QL_ICE("not yet implemented"). - Register your pass with the pass factory by calling the factory's static method register_pass and storing its result. - At this point, you should have everything needed for the user to be able to create the pass, and for the documentation generation system to detect and add it. - If you want the pass to become part of the default pass list, add it to ql::pmgr::Manager::from_defaults().
 Note that it should probably be guarded by a global option that defaults to not inserting the pass for backward compatibility; these are defined in ql::com::options::make_ql_options(). - If you want the pass to become part of an architecture-specific default pass list, add it to the populate_backend_passes() method of its Info class. - Actually implement and document the pass.
 If the implementation is complex, it should be put in a detail namespace within the pass namespace, with all (private!) header files and source files in the src directory.
 Any header file that must be public or is used elsewhere within OpenQL, for example one containing annotation types that other passes may want to do something with as well, should not be in detail; detail is your private implementation, anything outside of it is public.